Koszul self duality of manifolds: Self duality of , Poincaré-Koszul duality, and embedding calculus

 Using the suggestive notation of \cite{amabel_2022} this can be written as

 in analogy with the Poincaré-Koszul duality arrow of \cite{PKayala_francis_2019}.
-For a general operad $O$, one cannot further this analogy, however, in the case of $E_M$, Koszul self duality of $E_n$ and $E_M$, allows us to interpret the righthand calculation as taking place over (a suspension of) the module $(\Sigma^\infty E_{M^+})^\vee$ over the operad $ (\Sigma^\infty_+ E_n)^\vee$.
-This parallels the fact that Poincaré-Koszul duality \cite{PKayala_francis_2019} relates $E_n$-algebra computations over $M$ to $E_n$-coalgebra computations over $M^+$.
-Implicitly restricting $B(L)$ along the zigzag equivalence $B(\Sigma^\infty_+ E_n) \simeq s_n (\Sigma^\infty_+ E_n) ^\vee$, we have:
+For a general operad $O$, one cannot further this analogy, however, in the case of $\mathcal{F}_M$, Koszul self duality of $\mathcal{F}_n$ and $\mathcal{F}_M$ allows us to interpret the righthand calculation as taking place over a suspension of the right comodule $(\Sigma^\infty \mathcal{F}_{M^+})^\vee$ over a suspension of the cooperad $ (\Sigma^\infty_+ \mathcal{F}_n)^\vee$.\footnote{In general, the dual of an operad is not naturally a cooperad since taking Spanier--Whitehead duals only distributes over smash products up to weak equivalence rather than on the nose.
+Here $O^\vee$ should be interpreted as $B(K(O))$ \cite[Remark 4.6.]{ching_2012}.} This parallels the fact that Poincaré-Koszul duality \cite{PKayala_francis_2019} relates $E_n$-algebra computations over $M$ to $E_n$-coalgebra computations over $M^+$.
+Implicitly restricting $B(L)$ along the zigzag equivalence $B(\Sigma^\infty_+ \mathcal{F}_n) \simeq s_n (\Sigma^\infty_+ \mathcal{F}_n) ^\vee$, we have:

-\begin{thm}[Poincaré-Koszul duality for left $\Sigma^\infty_+ E_n$ modules] For a framed $n$-manifold $M$ and a left $\Sigma^\infty_+ E_n$ module $L$ there is an equivalence
+\begin{thm}[Poincaré-Koszul duality for left $\Sigma^\infty_+ \mathcal{F}_n$-modules] For a framed $n$-manifold $M$ and a left $\Sigma^\infty_+ \mathcal{F}_n$-module $L$ there is an equivalence

 \end{thm}